 Deploying a Virtual Private Network (VPN) for remote access is a common way to ensure a secure connection between company systems and external employees.
 VPN services can hide the user’s IP address, encrypt data transfers, and mask the user’s location.
 These tactics can help protect sensitive information from the prying eyes of cybercriminals.
-Companies should also deploy additional authentication mechanisms on VPN log in to ensure the right employees are entering the network.
+Companies should also deploy additional authentication mechanisms on VPN login to ensure the right employees are entering the network.

-For employees who need to access sensitive data, companies can deploy session monitoring and recording capabilities to identify any possibility of compromise that will impact your systems.
+For employees who need to access sensitive data, companies can deploy session monitoring and recording capabilities to identify any possibility of a compromise that will impact your systems.
 It will also aid you in performing security audits, especially in the event of a suspected breach.